S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyAccelerometer-std()-Y"
 "timeBodyAccelerometer-std()-Z"

-Mean and Std Dev of X, Y and Z components of the timeGravityAccelerometer:
+-Mean and Std Dev of X, Y and Z components of the timeGravityAccelerometer:

 "timeGravityAccelerometer-mean()-X"
 "timeGravityAccelerometer-mean()-Y"
 "timeGravityAccelerometer-mean()-Z"